lonelydev/dotnet-core-docker/README.md

 # How to containerize a .NET Core APP

+This is just a repository I created by following instructions from [Microsoft docs online](https://docs.microsoft.com/en-us/dotnet/core/docker/build-container?tabs=linux).
+I followed along and took notes and tried out the commands in order avoid distractions.
+That's what resulted in this.
+You can follow along using the main docs and do not have to read this README.

  - Create and publish a .NET Core app
  - Create and configure a Dockerfile for .NET Core
  - Build a Docker image